Market update. Higher oil, tech profits, good economic news pushes up returns

-We’ve seen positive performance in our portfolios, partly thanks to a fired-up Canadian economy which added over 35,000 full time jobs in October.
+We’ve seen a positive performance in our portfolios, partly thanks to a fired-up Canadian economy which added over 35,000 full-time jobs in October.
 While recent data shows the country may be past its extraordinary growth spurt from earlier in the year, the numbers are still looking positive overall.
 The S&P/TSX 60 ETF reflected this market strength, going up 3 percent.

 The recent interest rate hikes may not be repeated as frequently in the coming year.
 Inflation is still relatively low.
 The price of oil also moved up to $55US.
 That is good news for an economy which still has relatively deep roots in the energy sector.